-C12 .7.1 Subd livision within a flood-prone hazard are ea Obje ective: That subdivision within a flood-pror development that cannot achieve a ard area does not create an opportunity for use or ible risk from flood.
-Acc Acceptable Solutions Performance Criteria A1 P1 in a flood-pr be able to access, an t proposed in a plan of subdivision, one hazard area, must: contain a building area, vehicle nd services, that are wholly located flood-prone hazard area; with opp h lot, or a lot proposed in a plan of subdivision, in a flood-prone hazard area, must not create an ortunity for use or development that cannot eve a tolerable risk from flood, having regard to: any increase in risk from flood for adjacent land; (b) be for the buildings; creation of separate lots for existing (b) the level of risk to use or development arising from an increased reliance on public infrastructure; (c) • d for public use by the Crown, a a State authority; or (c) the need to minimise future remediation works; (d) be require d for the provision of Utilities. (d) any loss or substantial compromise by flood of access to the lot, on or off site; (e) the need to locate building areas outside the flood-prone hazard area; (f) any advice from a State authority, regulated entity or a council; and (g) the advice contained in a flood hazard report.
+C12.7.1 Subdivision within a flood-prone hazard area

+Obje That subdivision within a flood-prone hazard area does not create an opportunity for use development that cannot achieve a tolerable risk from flood.
+Acceptable Solutions Performance Criteria A1 P1 Each lot, or a lot proposed in a plan of subdivision, within a flood-prone hazard area, must: (a) be able to contain a building area, vehicle access, and services, that are wholly located outside a flood-prone hazard area: with n lot, or a lot proposed in a plan of subdivision, in a flood-prone hazard area, must not create an ortunity for use or development that cannot eve a tolerable risk from flood, having regard to: any increase in risk from flood for adjacent land; (b) buildings; creation of separate lots for existing (b) the level of risk to use or development arising from an increased reliance on public infrastructure; (0) • a State authority; or (c) the need to minimise future remediation works; (d) be require d for the provision of Utilities. (d) any loss or substantial compromise by flood of access to the lot, on or off site; (e) the need to locate building areas outside the flood-prone hazard area; (f) any advice from a State authority, regulated entity or a council; and (g) the advice contained in a flood hazard report.